Kedreamix/Linly-Talker/README.md

 - **Integrated MuseTalk into Linly-Talker and updated the WebUI, enabling basic real-time conversation capabilities.**
 - **The refined WebUI defaults to not loading the LLM model to reduce GPU memory usage.
 It directly responds with text to complete voiceovers.
 The enhanced WebUI features three main functions: personalized character generation, multi-turn intelligent dialogue with digital humans, and real-time MuseTalk conversations.
 These improvements reduce previous GPU memory redundancies and add more prompts to assist users effectively.**

+**2024.07 Update** 📆

+- **Updated CosyVoice to offer high-quality text-to-speech (TTS) functionality and voice cloning capabilities; also upgraded to Wav2Lipv2 to enhance overall performance.**

 ---

 <details>